 Choosing paint colors for your home can feel a bit overwhelming.
 And rushing to choose a paint color is one of the most common design mistakes I see.
 I know because I've been there.
-It took me YEARS to figure out the best approach (check out my 6 tips for choosing paint colors).
+It took me YEARS to figure out the best approach and I've shared a full post with my tips for choosing paint colors).
 One of the absolute most important things you need to do when choosing paint colors is to test the paint colors in your home!
 And today I'm going to share the easiest and best way I have found for testing paint colors.

 This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.